VisionsOfficial/visionstrust-docs/docs/application/onboarding.md

 # Onboarding

+!!! tip

-> Throughout this guide, keep in mind that you can access the [glossary](../glossary.md) at any time if you are unsure of a dataspace related term.
+    Throughout this guide, keep in mind that you can access the [glossary](../glossary.md) at any time if you are unsure of a dataspace related term.

 The first step to being able to represent your organisation in the dataspace is by becoming a **Participant** of said dataspace.